Project vicinity in Tacoma. View entire map

 - Improves lighting.

-- Adds new concrete barrier to protect drivers.
+- Adds new concrete barrier to help protect drivers.

 - New bridges and walls will be built to current seismic standards.